9-1-pursuit/lab-intro-to-sql-joins/README.md

 ### In Canvas, answer the following questions:

 - Which resource did you choose to use?
+I chose to work my way through SQL Zoo and I also attempted some of the bonus challenges from the lecture markdown.

 - What are three things you learned during this lab?

+The additional review really helped with my muscle memory and I now feel much more confident going into future labs and projects.